AwdeDarkar/personalsite/README.md

 These are my plans for the website versions and a log of past changes:

-0.1: Minimal State
+0.1: Minimal State - done 2020-03-23 10:44

-  + Display a simple HTML Webpage
+  + Displayed a simple HTML Webpage
-  + Have initial planning done
+  + Did initial planning

 0.2: Sketched Out